 The various ministries of pastoral care also offer the opportunity for parishioners to live out their baptismal call to be disciples of Christ and servants of their brother and sisters.
 There is one that is best suited for you -- one that matches the gifts and talents that God graced you with and the needs of the ministry.
-Check out our website's Get Involved page for information on ministries such as the Ministry of Consolation, the Ministry to the Sick and Homebound, the Prayer Shawl Ministry, the Ministry to College Students, and many more.
+Check out our website's Get Involved page for information on ministries such as the Ministry of Consolation, the Pastoral Visitation Ministry, the Prayer Shawl Ministry, the Ministry to College Students, and many more.

 How can we be of service to you and your loved ones?
 How can you be of service to your brothers and sisters in Christ?
 Throughout life's journey, we will all have seasons when we are the givers, and when we are the ones in need.
 Please contact Kate McGrath, our Pastoral Associate, if you are looking for either resources or opportunities to be of service.